Smart lighting is a more advanced way to light your home.

 Stands for “red, green, blue, cool white, warm white” and “independent controller”.

 This is the technology that most Philips Hue gradient lights have.
-You get all the colors of light you want, and you can set multiple colors at the same time.
-With our gradient lights, you control groups of LEDs rather than single LEDs at a time — this helps create seamless blends of color.
+You get all the colours of light you want, and you can set multiple colours at the same time.
+With our gradient lights, you control groups of LEDs rather than single LEDs at a time – this helps create seamless blends of colour.

 Why would you need smart lighting?